 An audio effect or processor is considered a part of the main signal chain and so I won’t be discussing instruments that process audio files (granular synthesizers, resynthesis engines, samplers, vocoders, etc.) though these units certainly process and affect audio.

 This is going to be a rather long resource, so I’ve separated effects and processes into sub categories to keep similar tools grouped together.
 Each of the following listed items will have a link to skip ahead to a more in-depth explanation of the effect or processes.
 I’ll also include links to more focused articles when applicable.

-The full list of audio effects and processes for mixing/production are:
+Here is the full list of audio effects and processes for mixing/production:

 - Noise Gating

 - Transient Shaper